yhsmiley/yolov7/README.md

 ### Conversion of Weights (for Inference Branch)

-- To convert the weights for utilization in the inference branch, follow these steps:
+- To convert the weights for utilisation in the inference branch, follow these steps:

     1. Reparameterize the weights:
         ```bash